mrisher/smtp-sts/mta-sts.md

 matching.

 To simplify this case, we impose the following constraints on wildcard certificates, identical to those in [@?RFC7672] section 3.2.3 and [@?RFC6125] section 6.4.3: wildcards are valid in DNS-IDs, but must be the entire first label of the identifier (that is, `*.example.com`, not `mail*.example.com`).
 Senders who are comparing a "suffix" MX pattern with a wildcard identifier should thus strip the wildcard and ensure that the two sides match label-by-label, until all labels of the shorter side (if unequal length) are consumed.
+Finally, as in [@?RFC6125] section 6.4.3, a wildcard MUST only be matched against the left-most label of the reference identifier, and not multiple labels.
+(Thus an `mx` pattern of `.example.com` matches `mail.example.com` but not `x.mail.example.com`.)

 Note that a wildcard must match a label; an `mx` pattern of `.example.com` thus does not match a SAN of `example.com`, nor does a